 - Cut up the butter and add it to the saucepan with the chocolate.

 - Remove the saucepan from the heat and let the chocolate mixture cool.
 This mixture will serve as the chocolate base for your brownie recipe.

 Add the eggs one at a time.
 Stir vigorously with a wooden spoon after each addition until the egg is completely incorporated into the chocolate mixture.
 Eggs provide structure and texture to your brownies, which is why boxed brownies often still require you to add eggs.
 They also add a bit of nutritional value—not that we recommend swapping in brownies for your usual omelet at breakfast.

-Beat in the vanilla with the wooden spoon.
+After adding eggs, beat in the vanilla with the wooden spoon.

-In a separate bowl, stir together the flour and baking soda.
+In a separate bowl stir together the flour and baking soda.

 Use a heavy-duty rubber spatula to scrape the sides and bottom of the saucepan.

 Grease your baking pan or, if desired, line it with foil for easy removal.
 Spread the batter in the prepared brownie baking pan.

 Bake brownies as directed in the recipe.
 Most brownies bake at 350°F for 25 to 35 minutes.

-Cool the brownies completely in the pan on a wire rack.
+After baking brownies, cool completely in the pan on a wire rack.